java-diff-utils/java-diff-utils/README.md

 ## Source Code conventions

-Recently a checkstyle process was integrated into the build process.
-JSqlParser follows the sun java format convention.
+Recently a checkstyle process was integrated into the build process. java-diff-utils follows the sun java format convention.
 There are no TABs allowed.
 Use spaces.

 ```java
 public static <T> Patch<T> diff(List<T> original, List<T> revised,